You started a blog, crafted stellar content, and waited for the traffic to start pouring in.

 6) Pinterest.
 Oh, Pinterest.

-If you’re not yet harnessing the wonderful powers of Pinterest, I suggest you get on that bandwagon, immediately.
+If you’re not yet harnessing the potent powers of Pinterest, I suggest you get on that bandwagon, immediately.

 It’s been the best thing I’ve done for my blog, hands down.